 - (1) The author does not approach the organizational reality in question with a predefined framework in mind: faced with a complex management situation, their priority is to describe the situation as faithfully as possible and to attempt to understand it without reducing it to a "typical problem" or to the illustration of a theory or concept.
-In other words, cases that emerge in this way are often very rich and can be used to serve several teaching objectives. - (2) The author is already in contact with one of the individuals involved in the situation in question, giving them privileged access to certain data.
-This makes the task of convincing the individuals or firms involved to participate in the production of the teaching case (cf. step 2) easier.
+In other words, cases that emerge in this way are often very rich and can be used to serve several teaching objectives. - (2) The author is already in contact with one of the individuals involved in the situation in question, and has privileged access to certain data.
+This simplifies the task of convincing the individuals or firms involved to participate in the production of the teaching case (cf. step 2).

-Of course, both of these advantages also have the potential to become disadvantages or limitations in certain cases:
+Of course, both of these advantages can also pose certain challenges or limitations:

 - (1) Authors who take advantage of an opportunity to describe a complex management situation may find themselves in a position where the "elucidation" of the situation exceeds their skills or expertise.
-In such a case, they could turn to one or more colleagues for assistance in producing the teaching notes.
-Because such cases are not undertaken with specific teaching objectives in mind, the case could ultimately very well diverge from the themes taught by the author(s).
-The case can therefore be used by instructors other than just the authors, although this can complicate the step involving the initial testing of the case in class (cf. step 7). - (2) The fact of having an "inside contact" who provides their "version" of the situation can sometimes have too strong an influence on how that situation is presented in the case.
-The author must therefore either diversify the information sources to ensure that the case is not based on a single point of view, or indicate through the writing technique used in the case itself that the situation is being presented from the perspective of this particular actor (this technique can also be very rich from a pedagogical point of view).

-b) Actively seek out "cases" based on specific teaching objectives.
+In such cases, they can turn to one or more colleagues for assistance in producing the teaching notes.
+Because such cases are not undertaken with specific teaching objectives in mind, the case can ultimately diverge from the themes taught by the author(s).
+The case can therefore be used by instructors other than just the authors, although this can complicate the step involving the initial in-class testing (cf. step 7). - (2) An "inside contact" who provides their "version" of the situation can sometimes have too strong an influence on how the situation is presented in the case.
+The author must therefore either diversify the information sources to ensure that the case is not based on a single point of view, or indicate through the writing technique used in the case itself that the situation is being presented from the perspective of this particular actor (this technique can also be very rich from a pedagogical standpoint). - b) Actively seek out "cases" based on specific teaching objectives.
 In the second approach to finding the "idea" for a case study, the author starts with a particular pedagogical "need" and looks for an "environment" that can fulfil this need.
-For example:

-- "In my course on mergers and acquisitions, I don't have any cases on the financial aspects of the acquisition decision.
-Let's try and produce a case on this theme." - "There is much talk in the media lately about the success of company X. We should produce a case about it."
+For example: - "I don't have a case on the financial aspects of the acquisition decision for my course on mergers and acquisitions.
+Let's try and produce a case on the topic." - "There is much talk in the media lately about the success of company X. We should write a case about it."

-Unlike cases based on "opportunities," the main theme or the primary teaching objectives of needs-based cases are determined in advance (ex.: "understand the financial issues associated with an acquisition decision").
-As with the first approach, this can represent both an advantage (data collection is more targeted, the author remains in his area of expertise, the production of teaching notes is facilitated, etc.) and a disadvantage (it can lead to "monolithic" cases that focus too narrowly on a single teaching objective, the organizational reality may be deliberately truncated or overly simplified, the predefined teaching objectives can act as blinkers, preventing the author from considering other aspects of the situation, etc.).
+Unlike cases based on "opportunities," the main theme or the primary teaching objectives of needs-based cases are determined in advance (e.g., "understand the financial issues associated with the decision to make an acquisition").
+As with the first approach, this represents both an advantage (data collection is more targeted, the author remains in his area of expertise, the production of teaching notes is facilitated, etc.) and a disadvantage (it can lead to "monolithic" cases that focus too narrowly on a single teaching objective, the organizational reality may be deliberately truncated or overly simplified, the predefined teaching objectives can act as blinders, preventing the author from considering other aspects of the situation, etc.).

 In addition, when producing this type of case, authors do not always have specific individuals or firms in mind.
-Therefore, they have to search for an appropriate setting, identify firms and contacts and convince them to participate in the production of a case focusing on them.
-This can make it harder to access the data required.
+They must therefore search for an appropriate setting, identify firms and contacts and convince them to participate in the production of a case focusing on them, which can make it harder to access the data required.